AugustoBSimionato/TheNews/README.md

 # TheNews

 ## About this project
+> TheNews is an app that gathers newsletters in one place
 > Project created using swift and the swiftui framework

 > Video of the app 👇